camputa/linux-lessons/coding-standards-c-sharp.md

 ## Naming Conventions

-Naming conventions are essential for readability and maintaining a clean codebase.
+Naming conventions are the foundation of readable and maintainable code.
+Consistent naming makes it easier for everyone on the team to understand and navigate the codebase.
+In C#, we use PascalCase and camelCase naming conventions to distinguish between different types of identifiers.
 Follow these principles to ensure consistency.

 - **Clarity and Descriptiveness**: Choose names that clearly describe the purpose and use of the variable, method, or class.
 Avoid abbreviations and single-letter names, except for loop counters.
 - **Pascal Case and Camel Case**: Use PascalCase for class names, method names, and properties.
 Use camelCase for variables and parameters.

-### Why Naming Conventions Matter

-Naming conventions are like the grammar rules of coding.
-They provide a common language that helps developers understand and navigate the codebase easily.
-Consistent naming makes your code more readable and reduces the cognitive load for anyone who reads or maintains it.
-When everyone on the team follows the same conventions, it becomes easier to collaborate, review code, and catch errors.
-Naming conventions also make automated tools and IDEs more effective, as they can more reliably predict and assist with your coding patterns.

 ### Classes and Methods